 Latisha Coffey is an Austin Area Choreographer and Dance Teacher who currently is the Artistic/Executive Director for The Dance Project.
 She began her dance career in Houston Texas with Houston Metropolitan Dance Center and received extensive training from the High School for the Performing and Visual Arts.
-After completing her BA in Dance from Texas State University she moved to Austin and worked for Footworks Dance, Metamorphosis Dance Academy and Round Rock Repertory.
+After completing her BS in Dance from Texas State University she moved to Austin and worked for Footworks Dance, Metamorphosis Dance Academy and Round Rock Repertory.
 She created The Dance Project with Diana Wang in 2013 to allow new choreographers freedom to create and work in conjunction in a positive environment with professional level dancers.
 Latisha Coffey loves to create new works that challenge the dancers to perform on a deeper level.
 She believes her job is to open the door for dancers but they must have the strength to walk through it.
-Latisha Coffey has a day job at Applied Materials as a Commodity Business Manager and has enjoyed traveling the world with her various positions held at AMAT.
+Latisha Coffey has a day job at Applied Materials as a Commodity Business Manager in Ceramics and has enjoyed traveling the world with her various positions held at AMAT.

 Dr. Diana Wang is the co-founder and co-artistic director of The Dance Project which started in 2013.
 This project was born from her desire to continue dancing and creating after she retired from Ballet Austin in 1999.
 Diana's goal was to form a community of dancers who may not currently be professionally employed, but still desired the opportunity to dance and to choreograph, bringing dancers from all walks of life, backgrounds and ages to join in a performance celebrating the love of dance.
 Diana started ballet training at age 5 and grew up dancing at the Ballet Austin Dance